E. James Small

 being too dark) can produce very good results when

-taking pictures outdoors, as the light is
+taking pictures outdoors, as the light intensity is

 automatically well balanced and not too intense.

 Below is a diagram of a typical indoor setup that I use to photograph models if I want dramatic lighting with hard shadows..
 If I want softer lighting I just use the ceiling lights (fluorescent tubes) in my shop instead of the lights shown in the diagram.
-The lights for dramatic shots are common halogen (incandescent) work lights, available at most hardware stores.
+The lights for dramatic shots are common halogen (incandescent) work lights, available at most hardware stores, anywhere from 250 to 1,000 watts.
 Keep them well back from the model at least six feet, to avoid hot spots and also to avoid damaging the model from the lamp's high heat!
 The background is usually a bolt of cloth rolled up with one end stapled onto a dowel and unfurled when I need it.
 I just hang the bar on an old coat rack to create the vertical surface.
 If you’re shooting small models you can just use a sheet of paper propped accordingly.
 It's always best to have the vertical background curve down onto your table to become the floor which the model is placed on, as this avoids an unsightly "hard edge" behind the model.

 cases when I want to make the model (such as a space